 When caring for patients with new-onset arrhythmias, the clinician should look for potentially reversible causes, such as electrolyte abnormalities (as a general rule, maintain a potassium above 4 mEq/L and magnesium above 2 mg/dL), pH disturbances, as both alkalemia and acidemia may exacerbate arrhythmias, and, in cases of arrhythmias after central line placement, immediate assessment by chest X-ray is required to rule out the possibility that the tip of the catheter is inside the right atrium or right ventricle as its presence may precipitate arrhythmias.
 Thyroid evaluation with a thyroid-stimulating hormone level may also be indicated depending on the clinical presentation.
 Structural heart abnormalities need to be ruled out with a transthoracic echocardiography.

 Narrow QRS-Regular Tachycardias

 This first group includes the following: sinus tachycardia, atrial flutter with consistent atrioventricular conduction, atrioventricular nodal re-entrant tachycardia, atrioventricular reciprocating re-entrant tachycardia, and atrial tachycardia.1

 The clinician should first rule out the possibility of a simple sinus tachycardia as this is commonly secondary to treatable conditions, such as pain, anxiety, hypovolemia, and fever.
-In general, sinus tachycardia has a gradual onset, and each QRS is preceded by ...
+In general, sinus tachycardia has a gradual onset, and each QRS ...